jpsaujla/Devopslab/README.md

 # Devopslab
 Hello World by Jaspal
-This is my line from devops Hub by Jaspal
+This is my line from GitHub by Jaspal